HuaiLeiTang/qmath/README.md

 QMath
 =====

 QMath is a matrix library (C++ template classes) for robotic applications.
 This library is primarily for UNIX systems.
+Note: I wrote this library in 2006 when working towards a masters degree in Robotics; hence, most of the classes here are quite dated.
+You will be better served by other open-source libraries today, for instance, Eigen (http://eigen.tuxfamily.org/).
+This repository is mostly for my own reference.

 Introduction